Mrcodificador/AndroidController/README.md

 * Android SDK (path has to be set)

 Its a simple app developed in netbeans IDE using chimpchat library provided with android SDK.

-As of now we can able to control only one device.
+Usage : java -jar AndroidContoller.jar <device id>